- Nursing in Canada

-The FCRO provides you with helpful resources such as the Planning to Work in Canada? workbook and the Working in Canada Tool.
+The FCRO has helpful resources such as the Planning to Work in Canada? workbook and the Working in Canada Tool.
 Use these resources to find and collect important information and to develop your job-search plan.

-You will need to prove your language skills in English or French or be tested.
+You may need to prove your language skills in English or French or be tested.
 If you will be working in English, you may have to undergo a special language test for nurses.
-The provincial regulator will specify which tests are required.
+The provincial regulator will specify which tests, if any, are required.
 If you need to improve your language skills, start before you come to Canada.

 Your official education, work and identity documents are important.
 It is much easier for you to gather and organize your documents while still in your home country.